QuSpin/QuSpin/sphinx/source/user_basis.rst

 Coincidentally, integers are stored in memory using the so-called binary representation: every integer is assigned a unique bit string.
 Therefore, a particularly efficient way of storing basis states is via this integer representation.

+bitstring is the same; site label is reversed relative to bitstring;

 **CONVENTION**: in QuSpin, the integer corresponding to a given spin configuration is given by the integer representation of the **reversed** bitstring.
 For instance in a chain of four sites, we have:

 * :math:`|0000\rangle \leftrightarrow 0`